logo

 Geoff hung onto the floats through the night, battling to stay alive.
 He checked his watch regularly and every hour he defiantly shouted out the time and added “and I’m still here".
 He was in the water for 28 hours.

-At first light he was seen by Trevor Knight on Jo-chelle D45.
-Apparently the most memorable part of the rescue was the grin on Trevor’s face leaning over the side of his boat looking at Geoff.
-They pulled Geoff aboard, barely sensible.
+At 7.50am the next morning Geoff was seen by Trevor Knight on Jo-chelle D45.
+Apparently the most memorable part of the rescue for Geoff was the grin on Trevor’s face leaning over the side of his boat looking at him.
+Jo-Chelle’s crew pulled Geoff aboard, barely sensible.
 Jo-chelle was one of four boats searching the area for the Pam E crew.
-Within 30 minutes there were 10 boats combing the area for Mark.
+Within 30 minutes there were 16 boats combing the area for Mark.

 Mark has a plaque at the Sorrento Cemetery in Victoria.
 His death is recorded in the Midwest and Sorrento death registers.
+He left behind his parents and younger brother Christopher.
 Mark was joined by his father in 2010.

 There is a fitting quote from Tennyson’s “Crossing the Bar” on Mark’s plaque.
-He uses the metaphor of crossing a sand bar in a boat as a way to describe the crossing from life into death.
+Tennyson uses the metaphor of crossing a sand bar in a boat to describe crossing from life into death.

 Sunset and Evening Star